36 min read

 Why do you need a 3PL?

+A 3PL for ecommerce companies can reduce the operational burdens of running supply chains.
 By letting a 3PL handle inventory and logistics, you can focus your resources on growth activities, like identifying new customer bases or developing new product lines.

-Some ecommerce companies may also work with 4PLs or fourth-party logistics providers.
+NOTE: Some ecommerce companies may also work with 4PLs or fourth-party logistics providers.
 These providers act as consultants and managers, helping to design, run, and optimize your supply chain and logistics.
 They may help you source and manage 3PLs, too.

 What is 3PL logistics?